erroronline1/qualitymanagement/readme.md

 [back to top](#bottle-light-quality-management-software)

 # installation
-there is no installation routine. place the files to your desired accessible network-folders and customize them by hand. create or recreate your documents with the provided template_file.docm and let the workflow guide you through the registration.
+there is no installation routine. place the files to your desired accessible network-folders and customize them by hand. create or recreate your documents with the provided template_file.docm and let the workflow guide you through the registration. adjustments within the office trust center might be necessary by trusting access to the VBA project object model.

 ![sample folder structure](assets/folderstructure.png)
 * the provided folder structure might not be neccessarily your first choice and serves just as a sample. you have to change at least the default paths within the vba-code and the assistant anyway.